NBKRedSpy/QM_LockItemTransfer/README.md

 This visually conflicts with anything that is found that is actually modified.
 I don't know if it's even possible to find a modified item in the field.
 This is just a placeholder.

-* Sometimes the M icon isn't refreshed when marking items and then moving them.
-The functionality works, but the UI is not updated.
-Closing the inventory and opening it back up will display the correct marks.
+* If an item is toggled with the hotkey and there is more than one of that item, the other items will not have the M indicator refreshed.
+They are correctly toggled, just not updated until that screen is refreshed in some way.
+The context menu command is not affected.

 # Configuration